gomezbl/redentities/README.md

 }
 ```

-Load this schema in an Red Entities object to be used in a Mysql database:
+Load this schema in an Red Entities object with:

 ```js
 const RedEntities = require("redentities")({